derickgross/AI-rag/iterations.md

 - how should parameter updates be handled?
 Regenerate new embeddings, index, etc.?
 Preemptively generate several combinations an store them? (probably not- to offer a robust set of parameter options would mean an exponential number of pre-built combos)
 - which LLM should we use?
 Continue with OpenAI via API, or use a reasonably sized model that can be hosted?
     - consider baseline for answering SWE questions.
 Better if there is a bigger difference in TruLens ratings between base and RAG implementations.
+- hosting: AWS, or something like Heroku?
+Probably AWS, as I've used it more recently